 Played by: Harry HamlinHenry and J.D.'s uncle, and J.D's legal guardian since his parents' deaths.
 He's fun-loving and acts much younger than he is, and is completely devoted to Henry and his impending wedding.
 He is killed in the first episode, and is the first of the 25 characters to die.

-- Briefcase Full of Money: Marty brings a bag of $250,000 dollars to the island, a bag which changes hands several times following his death.
+- Briefcase Full of Money: Marty brings a bag of $250,000 dollars to the island, which changes hands several times following his death.

 - In Episode 13 Henry reveals that the money was supposed to be for Malcolm to help him start up his brewery.
-He planted the bag on Hunter's boat intending Malcolm to find it, just For the Evulz.
+He planted the bag on Hunter's boat with the intent of Malcolm finding it, just For the Evulz.